Performance Estimation for Smooth and Strongly Convex Sets: Definitions and Preliminaries

 \item There exists a closed convex set $C_0$ such that $C_0 + C = B(0,\oa)$. \end{enumerate} \end{proposition}

 Many more equivalent characterizations of strongly convex sets are given in~\cite{Goncharov2017}.
-Building on the above equivalences, the following pair of lemmas will also help with our upcoming theory. \begin{lemma} A set $C$ is $\beta$-smooth with $\diam(C) \leq D$ if and only if $C = C_0 + B(0,\ob)$ for some convex set $C_0$ with $\diam(C_0) \leq D-\frac{2}{\beta}$. \end{lemma} \begin{proof} We know from \cref{Prop:SmoothProperties} that $C$ is $\beta$-smooth if and only if there exists a convex set $C_0$ such that $C = C_0 + B(0,\ob)$.
+The following pair of lemmas will also help develop our theory. \begin{lemma} A set $C$ is $\beta$-smooth with $\diam(C) \leq D$ if and only if $C = C_0 + B(0,\ob)$ for some convex set $C_0$ with $\diam(C_0) \leq D-\frac{2}{\beta}$. \end{lemma} \begin{proof} We know from \cref{Prop:SmoothProperties} that $C$ is $\beta$-smooth if and only if there exists a convex set $C_0$ such that $C = C_0 + B(0,\ob)$.
 So the result follows as\belowdisplayskip=-12pt \myqed \end{proof}

 \begin{lemma} A set $C$ is $\alpha$-strongly convex and $\beta$-smooth if and only if $C = C_0 + B(0,\ob)$ for some $\gamma$-strongly convex set $C_0$, with $\gamma := (\oa - \ob)^{-1} = \frac{\alpha \beta}{\beta - \alpha}$. \end{lemma} \begin{proof} This follows from property 3 in both Propositions~\ref{Prop:SmoothProperties} and~\ref{Prop:SCProperties}.
-Namely, $C$ is $\alpha$-strongly convex and $\beta$-smooth if and only if there exist convex sets $C_0^\mathtt{sm}$ and $C_0^\mathtt{sc}$ such that $C + C_0^\mathtt{sc} = B(0,\oa)$ and $C = C_0^\mathtt{sm} + B(0,\ob)$.
+Namely, $C$ is $\alpha$-strongly convex and $\beta$-smooth if and only if there exist convex sets $C_0^\mathtt{sc}$ and $C_0^\mathtt{sm}$ such that $C + C_0^\mathtt{sc} = B(0,\oa)$ and $C = C_0^\mathtt{sm} + B(0,\ob)$.
 Together, these properties imply $C_0^\mathtt{sm} + B(0,\ob) + C_0^\mathtt{sc} = B(0,\oa)$, and so $C_0^\mathtt{sm} + C_0^\mathtt{sc} = B(0,\frac{1}{\gamma})$, i.e., $C_0^\mathtt{sm}$ is $\gamma$-strongly convex.
 Conversely, if $C = C_0 + B(0,\ob)$ for some $\gamma$-strongly convex $C_0$, it immediately follows that $C$ is $\beta$-smooth.
 Further some convex $C_0'$ must exist with $C_0+C_0' = B(0,\frac{1}{\gamma})$.
 Hence $C + C_0' = B(0,\oa)$, i.e., $C$ is $\alpha$-strongly convex. \myqed \end{proof}

-\paragraph{Set Interpolation.} Finally, we define set interpolability, paralleling the function interpolability of \cref{Def:FuncInterpolability}.
-In addition to smoothness and strong convexity, we model two additional structures: diameter bounds and various interior/Slater point conditions, which occur widely in constrained optimization theory.
+Finally, we define set interpolability, paralleling the function interpolability of \cref{Def:FuncInterpolability}.
+In addition to smoothness and strong convexity, we model two additional structures: diameter bounds and various interior point conditions, which occur widely in constrained optimization theory.